system76/tech-docs/src/models/nebula36-1/assembly.md

 5. Place the motherboard into the chassis, aligning the motherboard's screw holes with the installed standoffs.
 6. Screw the motherboard into the standoffs using the M3 screws.

-## Installing the CPU shroud fans:
+## Installing the CPU duct fans:

-nebula36 ships with one 120mm fan (`BQ SIW4-12025-MF-PWM`) installed in the back of the CPU shroud.
-If you install a CPU cooler with its own fan, such as the optional Noctua `NH-U12S` cooler sold with nebula36 (which includes a Noctua `NF-F12 PWM` fan), then the CPU cooler's fan can be mounted in the front of the CPU shroud.
+nebula36 ships with one 120mm fan (`BQ SIW4-12025-MF-PWM`) installed in the back of the CPU duct.
+If you install a CPU cooler with its own fan, such as the optional Noctua `NH-U12S` cooler sold with nebula36 (which includes a Noctua `NF-F12 PWM` fan), then the CPU cooler's fan can be mounted in the front of the CPU duct.

 These instructions use the Noctua `NH-U12S` as an example.